bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 This means that the latest patch release version of Xcode is **supported for about 2.5 years**, in sync with Xcode major version releases.

-### Xamarin
+### Hybrid Stacks

+Altogether we have 4 Hybrid stacks:

+* The **Hybrid Visual Studio 4 Mac Stable** and **Hybrid Visual Studio 4 Mac Beta** Stacks are updated every weekend with the current Visual Studio 4 Mac Stable and Beta releases.
-Most of the Xamarin stacks are upgraded **every weekend**, so the only stack which is affected by a long term support and deprecation policy is the **Xamarin Stable LTS (long term support)** stack.
+* The **Hybrid stack, with both Android tools and Xcode 8** is affected by a long term support and deprecation policy, so it only gets the latest Bitrise CLI and critical updates.

-We upgrade the Xamarin Stable LTS stack when we roll out the first Xamarin updates built on a new Xcode major version.
-We keep the last Xamarin Stable (non LTS) stack built on the previous / last Xcode major version.

-{% include message_box.html type="example" title="Example for updating an Xamarin Stable LTS update" content=" When the first **Xamarin Stable** **(non LTS)** stack (built on Xcode 9) was released, we upgraded the **Xamarin Stable LTS** stack to the one built on the latest Xcode 8 version. "%}
+* The **Previous Hybrid stack with Xamarin and vs4mac** is kept on the previous version of Visual Studio 4 Mac.

+So when a new version of Visual Studio 4 Mac (vs4mac) comes out:

+* the current vs4mac Stable becomes the Previous Hybrid stack with Xamarin and vs4mac and
+* the current Previous Hybrid stack with Xamarin and vs4mac gets deprecated.

-This means that the Xamarin Stable LTS stack is **supported for about 1 year**, in sync with Xcode major version releases.
+This means that the **Hybrid Visual Studio 4 Mac Stable** is **supported for about 1 year**, in sync with the major Xcode version releases.

-### Android/Linux
+### Android/Linux Stacks

 The **Android/Linux LTS** stack is upgraded when we release the first non LTS stack update with a new Ubuntu LTS version.